Saturday, May 11, 2024

 Saigon Post Office

-While it doesn’t take much time to visit, Saigon Post Office is worth stopping by.
-Built in the early 20th century by Gustave Eiffel during Vietnam’s time as part of French Indochina, it’s an architectural gem.
-The vaulted roof, arched windows, and colonial-era phone booths, now repurposed as ATMs, offer a glimpse into the country’s history.
-The post office’s rustic colors and décor are charming and will put a smile on your face.
-On both sides of the building, there are stalls selling souvenirs, so you can pick up something to remember your visit by.
+Across the main road, Saigon Post Office is a tourist attraction for its architecture.
+Built in the early 20th century by Gustave Eiffel during Vietnam’s time as part of French Indochina.
+Much has been retained as it was till this day.
+The vaulted roof, arched windows, and colonial-era phone booths, yet, repurposed as ATMs, which simply relates back to the Vietnam country history.
+There are stalls selling souvenirs, so you can pick up something to remember your visit by.
+It will take like 15 minutes unless you want linger longer.

 Notre Dame Cathedral

-Just across from the Saigon Post Office is the Notre Dame Cathedral, a smaller replica of the one in Paris.
-Built in 1880 as a symbol of French occupation, it’s a testament to Vietnam’s colonial past.
-Though I only had a few moments to admire the exterior, the cathedral’s grandeur left a lasting impression.
-Unfortunately, the cathedral was closed during my visit, which was a bit disappointing.
+Just across from the Saigon Central Post Office is the Notre Dame Cathedral, a smaller replica of the one in Paris.
+Built in 1880 during French colonial rule, it stands as another example of Vietnam’s colonial past.
+From across the road, the red brick façade and twin bell towers are visually striking.

 No comments: